kevinw/trackpadtouch/Assets/Trackpad Touch/TrackpadTouch README.txt

 (There is an example scene included on the package showing off multitouch support.)

 Import the Trackpad Touch package.
-Use TrackpadInput.touches just like you would use Input.touches:
+Then use TrackpadInput.touches just like you would use Input.touches:

   using UnityEngine;